What’s on this season?

 SPECIAL EXHIBITION

-Step behind the scenes with this brand new exhibition for 2025, bringing rarely seen objects out of the store to showcase the fascinating and unique stories from Pickering’s past.
+Step behind the scenes with this new exhibition, bringing rarely seen objects out of the store to showcase the fascinating and unique stories from Pickering’s past.

 From everyday objects with surprising histories to remarkable finds, these objects have been carefully selected by volunteers and community groups.